Máire Geoghegan-Quinn

+Máire Geoghegan-Quinn (/ˈmɑɹə ˈɡeɪɡən.../; née Geoghegan; born 5 September 1950) is an Irish former Fianna Fáil politician who served as a European Commissioner from 2010 to 2014, and as a cabinet minister in various portfolios at times between 1979 and 1994.
+She was notable as the first female minister of state on her appointment in 1977, and as the first female cabinet minister since independence on her appointment in 1979.
+She served as a Teachta Dála (TD) for Galway West from 1975 to 1997.

 Early and personal life

 Máire Geoghegan was born in Carna, County Galway, in September 1950.
 She was educated at Coláiste Muire, Tourmakeady, in County Mayo and at Carysfort College in Blackrock, Dublin, from where she qualified as a teacher.
 She is married to John Quinn, with whom she has two children.
 Her novel The Green Diamond, about four young women sharing a house in Dublin in the 1960s, was published in 1996.

 Geoghegan-Quinn was awarded an honorary doctorate of Laws (LLD) by NUI Galway in June 2014.

 Political career

 Her father, Johnny Geoghegan, was a Fianna Fáil TD for Galway West from 1954 until his death in 1975.
 His daughter successfully contested the subsequent by-election.
 From 1977 to 1979, she worked as Parliamentary Secretary (junior minister) at the Department of Industry, Commerce and Energy.
 She served as a member of Galway City Council from 1985 to 1991.

 Geoghegan-Quinn supported Charles Haughey in the 1979 Fianna Fáil leadership election and was subsequently appointed to the cabinet post of Minister for the Gaeltacht.
 She became the first woman to hold an Irish cabinet post since Countess Markievicz had served as Minister for Labour from 1919 to 1921 in the Dáil Ministry during the First Dáil, and the first since the establishment of the Irish Free State in 1922.

 In 1982, she was appointed Minister of State at the Department of Education.
 Her tenure was short because the 23rd Dáil lasted only 279 days, and a Fine Gael–Labour Party coalition was formed after the November 1982 general election.
 In opposition, she became Chair of the first Joint Committee on Women's Rights in 1983 and a member of the Joint Committee on Marriage Breakdown.